-Tap once to capitalize the next letter you type.
-Double-tap for all caps.
+- Tap once to capitalize the next letter you type.
+Double-tap for all caps. - abc Tap to switch to the numbers and symbols keyboard. - Tap to enter a space. - Tap to create a new line.

-- Tap to switch to the numbers and symbols keyboard. - Tap to use the voice input function.
-You can also touch and hold this icon to select the handwriting and settings menu. - Tap to enter a space. - Tap to create a new line in the message field. - Tap to delete the previous character.
+Tap to delete the previous character.